Rochester College Access Network

 The Rochester College Access Network was launched in April 2013.
 The mission of this collaborative group is to increase college access and success through coordinated communication, coalition, and advocacy to enable students in Rochester to meet their full potential.

-The group includes representatives from local colleges and universities, not-for-profit organizations, philanthropic organizations, and businesses.
+The group includes representatives from local colleges and universities, guidance counselors and representatives from Rochester city schools, not-for-profit organizations, philanthropic organizations, and businesses.
 Its goal is to work together to remove barriers to college access and increase success for Rochester students.
 This includes presenting special events to help students complete federal financial aid applications, maintaining this website, publicizing a variety of opportunities for students, and keeping track of key indicators of success.

 For information about college access support for Rochester city students, please note the 2013 report Success for Rochester City Students: Making a College Education Attainable.